cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 \small

-- Quizzes are intended to assess not just theoretical knowledge but *practical* skills, so they're done on computer, and will often ask you to complete exercises using the standard [CITS3007 development environment](/faq/#cits3007-sde) (more on this in the first lab).
+- Assessments are intended to assess not just theoretical knowledge but *practical* skills.
+They may ask you to complete exercises using the standard [CITS3007 development environment](/faq/#cits3007-sde) (more on this in the first lab).